stellar-deprecated/transfer-server-validator/README.md

 DOMAIN=https://localhost:8000 npx jest -I -i cases/deposit.test.js
 ```

+### Showing the browser for interactive tests

+Normally everything runs headless, but if you want to watch as the test walks through
+your interactive flow, set the `SHOW_BROWSER=1` environment variable before running the command.

 ### Using a self-signed certificate

 If you're developing locally and need to use a self-signed certificate, pass the env var `NODE_TLS_REJECT_UNAUTHORIZED="0"` in order to avoid the `request to https://localhost:8000/.well-known/stellar.toml failed, reason: self signed certificate` error.